Key Takeaways

 Coverdash$49$591

-Most companies with employees are legally required to carry workers' comp insurance, and businesses that use vehicles must have commercial auto coverage.
+Most states legally require companies with employees to carry workers' comp insurance, and businesses that use vehicles must have commercial auto coverage.
 Many clients or contracts also require businesses to carry general liability insurance before starting work.
-A surety bond may also be necessary in certain industries, especially when contracts require guarantees of service or compliance.
+A surety bond might be necessary in certain industries, particularly when contracts require guarantees of service or compliance.

 insuranceCheck icon

-RECOMMENDED TECH/IT BUSINESS COVERAGE
+RECOMMENDED TECH AND IT BUSINESS COVERAGE

-Coverage Recommendations by Tech/IT Company Type
+Coverage Recommendations by Tech Company Type

 Tech/IT Company Type